 ISR currently implements the International Baccalaureate Primary Years Program (IB PYP) in Primary.
 Learning in the PYP is underpinned by six transdisciplinary themes, each selected for their relevance to the real world.
 Students explore the commonalities of human experience and investigate these themes in what teachers call a Programme of Inquiry.
-Each grade level's Programme of Inquiry can be found on the school website www.isriga.lv.
-For further information about the PYP
+Each grade level's Programme of Inquiry can be found on the school website here.